Is “et al.” Italicized in Academic Writing?

 What Does et al. Mean?

 Et al.” is an abbreviation for the Latin phrase “et alia,” which translates to “and others.”
 It is commonly used in academic and research settings to denote multiple authors or contributors without having to list each one, especially when referencing sources.
 The use of “et al.” provides a concise way to acknowledge collective contributions while keeping citations and references streamlined.
+For more guidance, see the following article: What is the Meaning of et al.?

 When proofreading a thesis or dissertation, it is important to remember that “et al.” is typically italicized in two main situations: